badber/Antenna_pattern_and_design/broadside_endfire/README.md

-Compute radiation patterns of different types of broadside and endfire antenna-arrays
+Compute radiation patterns for different types of broadside and endfire antenna-arrays